 Income Tax Refund

-Income tax refund is the rebate on taxes when the liability is less than the taxes paid.
-Refund arises in cases where the amount of tax paid by a person is greater than the amount on which he/she was charged.
+An income tax refund is an amount returned by the government to a taxpayer.
+The need to provide a refund arises when the tax liability of the taxpayer is less than the taxes paid.
+The question of making a refund arises in cases where the amount of tax paid by a person is greater than the amount which the assessee is legally obliged to pay.
 Refund of tax is usually dealt with at the end of the year.
-In this article, we look at the process of claiming a refund.
+In this article, we discuss the process of claiming a refund.

 Eligibility for Income Tax Refund